partiql/partiql-lang-kotlin/docs/tutorials/Command Line Tutorial.md

 >>
 ```

-The REPL also has the capability to write files with the `write_file` function:
+The CLI also has the capability to write files with the `write_file` function:

 ```shell
 PartiQL> write_file('out.ion', SELECT * FROM _);